US layoffs remain elevated as 803,000 seek jobless aid

 WASHINGTON (AP) — The number of Americans seeking unemployment benefits fell by 89,000 last week to a still-elevated 803,000, evidence that the job market remains under stress nine months after the coronavirus outbreak sent the U.S. economy into recession and caused millions of layoffs.

 The latest figure, released Wednesday by the Labor Department, shows that many employers are still cutting jobs as the pandemic tightens business restrictions and leads many consumers to stay home.
-Before the virus struck, applications typically numbered around 225,000 a week before shooting up to 6.9 million in early spring when the virus — and efforts to contain it — flattened the economy.
-It has since come down but remains at historically high levels.
+Before the virus struck, jobless claims typically numbered around 225,000 a week before shooting up to 6.9 million in early spring when the virus — and efforts to contain it — flattened the economy.
+The pace of layoffs has since declined but remains historically high in the face of the resurgence of COVID-19 cases.

+“The fact that more than nine months into the crisis, initial claims are still running at such a high level is, in absolute terms, bad news,” Joshua Shapiro, chief U.S. economist at the economic consulting firm Maria Fiorini Ramirez Inc., wrote in a research note.
+“With the pandemic again worsening, it is likely that claims will remain quite elevated for some time to come.’’

 The total number of people who are receiving traditional state unemployment benefits fell to 5.3 million for the week that ended Dec.
 12 from a week earlier.
 That figure had peaked in early May at nearly 23 million.
 The steady decline since then means that some unemployed Americans are finding work and no longer receiving aid.
 But it also indicates that many of the unemployed have used up their state benefits, which typically expire after six months.